 FOR IMMEDIATE RELEASE

 DNR manages more than 5 million acres of state-owned forest, aquatic, agricultural, conservation and urban lands.
-Most recreation on these lands takes place in the 2.1 million acres of forests that DNR manages as state trust lands.
-By law, DNR manages state trust lands to produce income for schools, universities, prisons, state mental hospitals, community colleges, local services in many counties, and the state’s general fund.
+Most recreation on these lands takes place in the 2.2 million acres of forests that DNR manages as state trust lands.
+By law, state trust lands are managed to produce income for schools, universities, prisons, state mental hospitals, community colleges, local services in many counties, and the state’s general fund.
 State trust lands are also managed to provide fish and wildlife habitat and educational and recreational opportunities.

-DNR-managed lands provide a variety of landscapes throughout Washington State.
+DNR-managed lands provide 1,100 miles of trails, 143 recreation sites, and a variety of landscapes throughout Washington State.
 Recreational opportunities include hiking, hunting, fishing, horseback riding, camping, motorized vehicle riding, mountain biking, and boating.

 DNR’s main recreation focus is to provide trails, trailhead facilities, and a primitive experience in a natural setting.

 Media Contact: Toni Droscher, Recreation Program Communications Manager, 360-902-1523 or email@example.com .